yzfvroom/AgilityUA/lab1.rst

 -  Gain an understanding of the access flow for SP-Initiated SAML

--  Gain a basic understanding of Client-Side Authentication

 Lab Requirements:
 -----------------

 -  All Lab requirements will be noted in the tasks that follow

--  Estimated completion time: 20 minutes
+-  Estimated completion time: 25 minutes

 Lab 1 Tasks:
 -----------------